 Here and there I saw the remains of forests, trees dead and lying on the ground like corpses on a battlefield.
 In other places I saw fires and plumes of smoke rising into the air.
 The illegal logging industry, run by Chinese criminals, had removed thousands of square kilometres of forests.
 No doubt the corrupt government in Phnom Pen (headed by Hun Sen, a former member of the Khmer Rouge turned ‘democrat’), had been paid-off.

-The small plane skidded to a halt on an unsealed airstrip, leaving behind it a long thick plume of red dust.
-Initially, I was amused by the sight of that long plume of dust settling back on to the runway.
+The small plane skidded to a halt on an unsealed airstrip, leaving behind it a long thick plume of dust.
+Initially, on alighting, I was amused by the sight of that long plume of dust settling back on to the runway.

 From the second story of my hotel I looked out over the town and saw a mass of corrugated iron roofs – dark red, not from rust, but instead, dust.